 You tend to be a binge eater

 One of the early fatty liver symptoms is binge eating, either feeling hungry all the time or having an intense craving for sugars.
 These eating habits only add to the fat that is already accumulating in your liver.
-“We have to be cognisant of what we’re eating because we are what we eat,” says Dr Rohit Loomba.
-“And if we consume excess kilojoules, especially kilojoules that are sugar-rich or carbohydrate-rich, over a long period of time, it will have negative consequences.”
+“We have to be cognisant of what we’re eating because we are what we eat,” Dr Rohit Loomba, director of the NAFLD Research Center at the University of California at San Diego, says.
+“And if we consume excess calories, especially calories that are sugar-rich or carbohydrate-rich, over a long period of time, it will have negative consequences.”
 He recommends keeping a food log of what you eat every day to track your sugar and fat intake.
 This will help you to see if your eating habits are something you need to watch out for.

 You store weight in your belly

 People who are overweight are at an increased risk of NAFLD.
-Since the obesity rate in Australia is on the rise – more than two thirds of the population is overweight or obese – the threat is more prevalent than ever.
+Rising rates of obesity means the threat is more prevalent than ever.
 Dr Loomba cautions that visceral fat (the kind stored in your abdomen that gives you a big gut) is a big concern.
 “As the body mass index goes up and people go from a BMI of 30 to 35 to 40, the prevalence of non-alcoholic fatty liver disease starts going up,” he says.
-“We’re finding that the visceral fat correlates well with liver fat especially in middle-aged and younger adults.”
+“We’re finding that the visceral fat correlates well with liver fat, especially in middle-aged and younger adults.”